bvibber/ogv.js/README.md

  * cleaned up order of ops in threading
  * enforce a/v sync during slow frame decodes as well as at draw time
  * use native object-fit when available, except on iOS
+ * allow loading workers cross-domain, if CORS is set up for base dir
 * 1.1.2-alpha.6 - 2016-06-06
  * smoothed out CPU spikes from demuxer on slow machines (iPad 3)
  * use XHR progress events to avoid hitting xhr.responseText early